 ●When the diagnostic evaluation EXCLUDES acute PE, anticoagulant therapy is discontinued if it was initiated empirically during the resuscitative period and alternative causes of the patient’s symptoms and signs are sought.
 (See 'Post-resuscitation' above.)

 ●When the diagnostic evaluation CONFIRMS acute PE, anticoagulant therapy is initiated (or continued if it was begun empirically) and it is determined whether the clinical presentation is severe enough to warrant thrombolysis.
 Anticoagulant and thrombolytic therapy for acute PE are reviewed separately.
 (See "Anticoagulation in acute pulmonary embolism" and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis".)

 ●An inferior vena cava filter is an appropriate alternative for patients with confirmed acute PE who have a high risk for bleeding, complications of anticoagulation, recurrent PE despite therapeutic anticoagulation, or hemodynamic or respiratory compromise that is severe enough that another PE may be lethal.
-(See "Placement of inferior vena cava filters and their complications".)
+(See "Placement of vena cava filters and their complications".)

 ●For patients with acute PE in whom thrombolysis is indicated, but who fail thrombolysis or have contraindications to thrombolysis, we suggest catheter or surgical embolectomy if the necessary resources and expertise are available (Grade 2C).
 The decision of whether to pursue one of these approaches should be based upon local expertise.
 (See 'Embolectomy' above.)